The London Archives: Collections

-The records held at the London Metropolitan Archives have been arranged in 17 major classes, of which a number are detailed below.
-Not all collections are available for consultation.
-Uncatalogued collections can be made available only by prior appointment made at least 48 hours in advance of the intended visit.
-Some material is restricted or closed because it contains sensitive information relating to named individuals, other records may require written permission from the depositor before you can view them.
+The records held at The London Archives have been arranged in 28 major classes, of which a number are detailed below.
+Not all items are available for consultation.
+Items from uncatalogued collections can be made available only by prior appointment made at least seven days in advance of the intended visit.
+Some material is restricted or closed under Data Protection legislation because it contains sensitive or personal information relating to living individuals; some records may require written permission from the depositor before they can be viewed; some may be too fragile to be handled.